About This Chapter

 33. What Is Peritonitis? - Definition, Symptoms & Treatment

-Have you ever looked at a word and thought 'what the heck is that?'
-Peritonitis just might be one of those words.
-Continue reading to see exactly what peritonitis is, the symptoms of this condition, and treatment options available to patients that have peritonitis.
+Learn the definition of peritonitis, the symptoms of this condition, and treatment options available to patients that have peritonitis.

 Earning College Credit